eduardo-escoto/audio-hyperencoder/README.md

 # Audio Hyperencoder

 A research project for learning semantic representations of music and audio using nested auto-encoders (hyperencoders).
-Built on top of Stability AI's `stable-audio-tools` with modern configuration management.
+Built on top of Stability AI's `stable-audio-tools` with Hydra configuration management.

-## 🎯 **Modern Configuration Architecture**
+## 🎯 **Configuration Architecture**

 This project uses **Hydra** for configuration management with a clean task-based system: